Egypt Central

-Egypt Central is an American alternative metal band from Memphis, Tennessee.
+Egypt Central is an American rock band from Memphis, Tennessee.

 History

 Formation and debut album (2002–2010)

-Egypt Central was formed on October 2, 2002.
-Based in Memphis and named after one of its roads.
-They wrote and recorded for one year until generating a buzz in their hometown of Memphis, Tennessee.
+Egypt Central was formed on October 2, 2002 in Memphis, Tennessee and named after one of its roads.
+They wrote and recorded for one year until generating a buzz in their hometown.
 After eight shows, they caught the attention of former Lava Records CEO Jason Flom.
 Flom offered the band a record deal after seeing their live performances.
 Egypt Central's self-titled debut album was recorded with producer Josh Abraham in Los Angeles.
 It experienced many delays, eventually being released by Fat Lady Music on January 15, 2008.
 Two singles were released to promote the album: "You Make Me Sick" and "Taking You Down".
 These two tracks also ended up being on the soundtrack of the video game WWE SmackDown vs. Raw 2009.
 They have performed with bands like Disturbed, Seether, Sevendust, Hurt, Red, In This Moment, and many others.

-There is rumored to be an entire second album which never got released due to legal issues with their record label.
+There is rumored to be an entire second album from this era which was never released due to legal issues with their record label.
 Two songs meant for this album, "Hate" and "California Dreams" (later reworked as "Citizen Radio" and released on the Murder in the French Quarter: Rare & Unreleased EP), were performed live while on tour in 2008.